Just the Stats! First Quarter 2019 Revelstoke Real Estate Stats.

-This may be the first time since the property values began to rise steadily in 2015 that there is some price push back (Figure 2).
-Although too early to tell it’s not surprising that the market is responding to the swift increase in property values (8% in 2017 & 18% in 2018 – BC Assessments) with fewer sales recorded.
-In the first quarter single-family homes are spending more time on the market than in the previous three years.
-Sellers of homes in higher price points need to be strategic with their pricing if they are wanting to sell within 90 days or less.
-Patient sellers are typically achieving 95- 96% of their asking pricing.
+Last spring we saw some pushback to the steadily rising prices since 2015.
+Although it’s too early to tell, it’s not surprising that the market is responding to this swift increase in property values (18% in 2018 according to BC Assessment) by not responding.
+Already in the first quarter of 2019 single family homes may be spending more time on the market than in the previous three years, triggering sellers of homes with higher price points to be strategic with their pricing should they hope for a swifter sale.
+Those willing to wait are typically achieving 95–96% of their asking pricing.

-With the majority of buyers looking for homes under $500,000, this price range remains very competitive.
-As of March 19th only five homes were listed under $500,000, three of which had an accepted offer, awaiting removal of conditions.
-Demand is strong with local buyers upgrading and/or adding properties to their investment collection.
-But regardless of the motivation to buy it remains to be seen what will happen with pricing in the coming months, with a 25% decrease in single-family homes listed, compared to this time last year.
+With the majority of buyers looking for homes under $400,000, this price range remains very competitive.
+As of March 19 only five homes were listed under $500,000, three of which had an accepted offer, awaiting removal of conditions.
+The local buyer is still placing a strong demand on properties, as with the trend toward 2015–2016 first-time buyers upgrading and/or adding properties to their investment collection.
+But regardless of the motivation to buy, it remains to be seen what will happen with pricing in the coming months as we move further into the new year, with approximately 75% of the volume of single-family homes as compared to this time last year.

 27 lots and acreages

 For more on the local market, buying and selling, visit the team at Royal Lepage Revelstoke.